 A BTH apprentice at the time, Richard Groom, has provided me with a fascinating account of what he believes happened.

 These two accounts seem to agree that BTH did not see any future in the point-contact transistor, and simply stopped work on transistors in 1950.
 Later, when others had proved the viability of the junction transistor, they resumed work on those.
-In view of this, the further statement in Molloy's book that "some thousands" of this co-axial type were made seems most improbable.
+In view of this, the further statement in Molloy's book that 'some thousands' of this co-axial type were made seems most improbable.
 However, I would be extremely interested in any surviving specimens, so if you know of any, please I am also very keen to tie up the the two histories recounted by Metcalfe and Groom, so if you can shed any light on them, do

 The next reference to the earliest BTH transistors is also mysterious.
-In the 1954 book "Transistors and Crystal Diodes", B.R.Bettridge refers to three BTH transistors, JT1A to JT3A.
-These are also listed in the 1959 book "British Transistor Manual" by E.N.Bradley, in the section on obsolete types.
+In the 1954 book 'Transistors and Crystal Diodes', B.R.Bettridge refers to three BTH transistors, JT1A to JT3A.
+These are also listed in the 1959 book 'British Transistor Manual' by E.N.Bradley, in the section on obsolete types.
 I have no further information on these devices and I am very keen to obtain examples of them.
 If you know anything at all about these transistors, or BTH's early semiconductor research, please

 I do have two BTH transistor types in the JT series, although I have no documentation for either.
 BTH did not use this prefix for their commercial devices, switching instead to the GT prefix.
-This image shows a power transistor marked "BTH RES LAB" and "J.T.X.4/C".
+This image shows a power transistor marked 'BTH RES LAB' and 'J.T.X.4/C'.
 This is clearly a research device and the number 4 would seem to imply that it follows on from JT3, although the extra X almost certainly means 'experimental', and the suffix is C rather than A.

 This image shows an almost identical power transistor, except that it is marked J.T.X.4/B and it is painted green.
 For this device, the suffix cannot refer to the shape as it does for other BTH devices.

 These are the only BTH power types known to me: they made no commercial power transistors.
 Again, if you can explain any of this, please